zhouzusheng/chromium.bb/README.md

 this upstream.

-We needed extra control over the proxy server configuration that's used by the SimpleResourceLoaderBridge.
-This branch makes it possible to supply a custom net::ProxyConfigService so we can provide our own settings
+We needed extra control over the proxy server configuration that's used by the `SimpleResourceLoaderBridge`.
+This branch makes it possible to supply a custom `net::ProxyConfigService` so we can provide our own settings

 ### feature/colorDocumentMarkers (Shezan Baig; D32415776)